✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Most Reserve cardholders never hear about this — but if you spend $75,000 or more on the card in a calendar year, a second tier of benefits unlocks that meaningfully raises the card's value ceiling.

-Chase Shop Credits Additional credits toward purchases through Chase's shopping portal activate at the $75K tier.
-It's not the most glamorous benefit, but it stacks quietly on top of your existing credit load.
+$250 Credit for The Shops at Chase Additional statement credits toward purchases at The Shops at Chase activate at the $75K tier, stacking on top of your existing credit load.

 The $75K tier isn't something most cardholders will hit, and the Reserve is already an exceptional card well below that threshold.
 But it's worth knowing it exists — particularly if you're a Hyatt loyalist who has ever wished your credit card spend counted toward your status clock.